Mbed-TLS/mbedtls/docs/psa-transition.md

 * Mbed TLS APIs are traditionally very transparent: the caller can access internal fields of operations.
 This is less true in the 3.x major version than before, but still the case to some extent.
 This offers applications some flexibility, but it removes flexibility from the implementation.
 For example, it is hard to support hardware acceleration, because the API constrains how the data must be represented.
 PSA APIs were designed to be more opaque, giving more freedom to the implementation.
 * Mbed TLS legacy APIs require key material to be present in the application memory.
 The PSA Crypto API natively supports operations on keys stored in an external [location](https://arm-software.github.io/psa-api/crypto/1.1/api/keys/lifetimes.html#c.psa_key_location_t) (secure enclave, secure element, HSM, etc.).
-* PSA APIs have [consistent conventions ](https://arm-software.github.io/psa-api/crypto/1.1/overview/conventions.html#parameter-conventions) which many legacy APIs in Mbed TLS do not follow.
+* PSA APIs have [consistent conventions](https://arm-software.github.io/psa-api/crypto/1.1/overview/conventions.html#parameter-conventions) which many legacy APIs in Mbed TLS do not follow.
 For example, many legacy cryptography functions require the caller to know how large an output buffer needs to be based on the selected algorithm, whereas in the PSA API, all buffer arguments have a well-defined size and those sizes are checked.
 * Mbed TLS legacy APIs require passing around a random generator argument where needed.
-This has historically been problematic with functions that were created without a RNG argument but later needed one as part of a security countermeasure.
+This has historically been problematic with functions that were created without an RNG argument but later needed one as part of a security countermeasure.
 The PSA crypto subsystem maintains a global random generator, resolving this problem.

 ### Migration timeline